-- 14.5 Boats must comply with U.S. Coast Guard regulations. - 14.6 Boats must be operated in accordance with the Puget Sound Sailboat Safety Regulations, available in the Seattle Yacht Club Sailboat Race Book available at www.seattleyachtclub.org. - 14.7 The race committee may inspect a boat at any time before or after racing for compliance with requirements. - 14.8 A boat that uses its propulsion engine under RRS 1.1 and 42.3(f) or to move to a safe position if it is in danger of being run down by a vessel not participating in the race must either retire or file a request for redress.
-The request for redress must include the reason for using the propulsion engine and distance and direction traveled.
-When hearing the request for redress the protest committee will adjust the boat's time or score to remove any advantage that may have been gained in the race.
-This defines the circumstances in RRS 42.3(h) and changes RRS 62.1 and 64.2.
-This does not restrict a boat from requesting redress under RRS 62.1(c) for the same incident.
+- 14.5 Boats must comply with U.S. Coast Guard regulations. - 14.6 Boats must be operated in accordance with the Puget Sound Sailboat Safety Regulations, available in the Seattle Yacht Club Sailboat Race Book available at www.seattleyachtclub.org. - 14.7 The race committee may inspect a boat at any time before or after racing for compliance with requirements. - 14.8 A boat may use its propulsion engine as described in RRS 42.3(i) for any purpose described in 42.3(h), or to stay clear of a vessel not participating in the race.
+The use of a propulsion engine shall be reported to the Race Committee with the reason for the use and a description of any benefit to the boat's position resulting from said